rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-faq.md

 This error can have the following causes:

-1. The user has deleted the Cloud Files container where their backups are stored.
+1. The Cloud Files container where your backups are stored have been deleted.
-2. Clicking the View Configuration link does not display the JSON configuration.
-The common cause of this is that the customer has backup configurations that are in a corrupted state.
+2. Clicking **View Configuration** does not display the JSON configuration.
+    This issue commonly occurs when you have corrupted backup configurations.

-To resolve this error, *do not delete* the **z_DO_NOT_DELETE_CloudBackup** container in your Cloud Files account; it is used for backup.
-If you have accidentally deleted this container, contact Rackspace Support.
+To resolve this error, *do not delete* the **z_DO_NOT_DELETE_CloudBackup** container in your Cloud Files account because it is used for backup.
+If you accidentally delete this container, contact Rackspace Support.

 ------------------------------------------------------------------------